cf73/humanity/content/collections/articles/rip-hind-rajab.md

     content:
       -
         type: text
-        text: 'She and the medics who had been given permission to go save her life are soon killed outright by soldiers. ' -
+        text: 'She and the arriving medics  --  who had been given permission to go save her life  --  are soon killed outright by soldiers. '
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'Humanity no longer can survive the senseless violence of this world. ' -
+        text: 'Humanity no longer can tolerate or survive the senseless, bloodthirsty violence of our world. ' -
     type: paragraph
     content: